Grammar, Punctuation and Spelling (SPaG)

 In context - When we learn our first language as children, we do so by picking it up through context.
 This is the most effective way to learn and forms an important part of our learning here at East Wichel.
 Each time we write, the children focus on a few grammar skills which are relevant to the text type we're writing.
 After practising them thoroughly, the children then get a chance to use them within the context of their final piece of writing.
 The important link to recognising grammar previously learned is also fully exploited in our daily Booktalk sessions, where children notice and discuss how and why the author has used particular language structures.

 Daily quizzes - In addition to learning grammar in context, the children are given further opportunities to make their learning stick through a daily grammar quiz which takes place during the English lesson.
+This grammar session is called Grammar 5 as each year group focuses on 5 areas of grammar termly.
 In these sessions, there is no new learning; instead the focus is on providing the children with time to practise previously learned concepts.
 Each quiz is carefully thought out, and in line with the East Wichel principles of teaching that thread through all of our learning: making learning fun so it sticks, lots of opportunities to practise retrieving knowledge, peer work and using the spacing gap to ensure knowledge isn't forgotten.

 Why? - As well as being able to use grammar correctly, the 2014 National Curriculum expects the children to be able to identify, name and talk about different grammatical concepts (see English appendix 2).
 Knowing this 'language about language' allows children to discuss concepts clearly and deepen their understanding, eventually leading to them becoming strong, confident communicators.